selcuktk/pre-blux/README.md

 <br><br>
 ## Important Notes

 - All the Blur functions including **Bilateral** filter are added into this package considering this [Roboflow Article: Image Blur Workflow](https://inference.roboflow.com/workflows/blocks/image_blur/).
-However it does not work well comparing other methods.
+However Bilateral Filter does not work well for blurring compared to other methods.
 Despite this, it was kept in the package.

 - It is essential **Kernel Size** to be odd number for some blur methods.
 To keep system simple, a validator and a logger are added to the system considering the users enter an even number for kernel size.
 The system gives the following warning message in this situation.
 <img width="765" height="45" alt="kernel_log" src="https://github.com/user-attachments/assets/21ebb7e2-3917-43c0-9043-9a87f07b61e6" />